LiuYiSong/websocket-cross-server-adapter/api.en-US.md

 ---

-## onWebSocketEvent(event, listener)
+## onWebSocketEvent(event, listener, tag)

 ### Description
 Registers a listener for a specific WebSocket event.
 You can register handlers for the built-in system events to process system-level WebSocket events:

 ### System WebSocket Events